Last updated on October 21st, 2020 at 04:24 am

 LEDs are incredibly popular nowadays and found in just about everything from remote controls and small electronic devices to domestic and commercial room lighting fixtures.
 They are favored over traditional lights because they are durable, use less energy and are extremely environmentally-friendly.

 Strip lights are a great way to utilize LEDs for a more focused and crisp lighting, particularly in tight and hard-to-reach areas where there is poor lighting, like the countertops in your kitchen.
-These areas are often a lot darker because if there are cupboards above them, these block the illumination from the main lighting in the room.
+These areas are often a lot darker because if there are cupboards above them, these block the illumination from the main lighting in the room or from natural light.

 One of the great things about LED strip lights is the fact that you don’t need to be a qualified electrician to install them.
 Unless you are looking for a more integrated, hard-wired lighting system for your countertops, you won’t even have to carry out any work on your main electricity supply.

-So, if you are interested in best garage lighting or lighting up those darker areas in your kitchen and have a passion for DIY, you’ve come to the right place.
-In the following post, we will outline some of the equipment and tools you need and the steps you need to follow to complete the job.
+So, if you are interested in getting the best garage lighting or lighting up those darker areas in your kitchen and have a passion for DIY, you’ve come to the right place.
+In the following post of our website, we will outline some of the equipment and tools you need and the steps you need to follow to complete the job.

 Although the basics are the same for strip lights, there will always be some differences.
-Please keep in mind that there may be some differences in the equipment and tools and even the steps you need to follow, based on the type of strip lights you are installing and only use the following as a guide for reference.
+Please keep in mind that there may be some differences in the equipment and tools and even the steps you need to follow, based on the type of strip lights you are installing and only use the following as a guide for general reference and information to get an idea.

 - LED strip lights